Recommender Systems – II

 Recap

-• Practical implementation of ALS for matrix factorization on a subset of Amazon movie reviews.
+• Practical implementation of ALS on Amazon movie reviews

 References